In this post, we’ll explore one of the most fun (and important) elements of marketing your coaching business: your elevator pitch.

 And “niche” does not have to necessarily mean a real narrow segment of the population, though that always helps.
 The word “niche” means different things to different people…

-For example you can help managers deal with overwhelm and become more organized and more productive.
+For example, you can help managers deal with overwhelming and become more organized and more productive.
 This is a pretty broad niche, but one that solves a major pain that’s out there and you can coach managers of small-businesses as well as CEOs.
-And equally important, these professional can (more often than not) afford to pay for your services – a very important factor to consider.
+And equally important, this professional can (more often than not) afford to pay for your services – a very important factor to consider.

 While many believe that one can coach anyone for any purpose, I learned early on that the most successful coaches coach primarily individuals whose pain, challenges, and strong desires they understand.
 If you never worked for a corporation, for example, you might not really understand a CEO’s challenges, nor will you understand many of the jargon she'd use in her language.